gatewayd-io/docs/pages/04-developing-plugins/01-plugin-lifecycle.md

 The usage of plugin from the user perspective is described [here](../03-using-plugins/01-plugins.md), which will give you a good overview of how plugins work.
 The [lifecycle](../03-using-plugins/01-plugins.md#lifecycle) of a plugin is described on the same page.
 This page will describe the lifecycle of a plugin from the developer perspective.

-There are a few steps to follow to create a plugin:
+Follow these steps to create a plugin:

 1. Use the [GatewayD plugin template for Go](https://github.com/gatewayd-io/plugin-template-go) repository to create a new repository for your plugin.
 2. Clone the repository and start developing your plugin.